 I feel so very strongly that we need to do all we can to spread the word about preeclampsia and other hypertensive disorders.
 Most importantly to find a cure so that lives can be saved.
 I'm hoping that doctors will find a way to communicate with their patients about the seriousness of these disorders.

 What are your goals and dreams for your involvement with the Foundation?

-What has been your most gratifying moment as a Foundation?
+What has been your most gratifying moment during your time as a Foundation volunteer?

 Being able to bring awareness of these disorders to people who would have otherwise had no idea about them.
 Since I'm a survivor, I know first hand what it's like to experience preeclampsia and eclampsia.
 I'm invested in it and therefore I can relay the importance for fundraising and finding a cure.
 It feels wonderful to know that donations are coming in and we are getting one step closer to finding a cure!